-Pursuant to Article 427, paragraph 1 of the Companies Act, the Company concludes an agreement with Director Shinsuke Ishiwatari and each Outside Director to limit their liability for damages as stipulated in Article 423, paragraph 1 of the said act.
+Pursuant to Article 427, paragraph (1) of the Companies Act, the Company concludes an agreement with Director Shinsuke Ishiwatari and each Outside Director to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.

 The limit of liabilities for damages under the relevant agreement is the amounts set forth in laws and regulations.
-The limitation of liability specified in these agreements is limited to times when the Directors are without knowledge and not grossly negligent in performing the duties as Director that cause liability.
+The limitation of liability specified in these agreements is limited to times when the Directors are in good faith and not grossly negligent in performing the duties as Director that cause liability.

-(3) Amount of remuneration to Directors
+(3) Amount of remuneration, etc. to Directors